EdenwareApps/jexidb/README.md

 ### Inserting Data

 You can insert data into the database by using the `insert` method.
-The data should be an object that matches the defined indexes.
+The data should be an object that contains the defined indexes.
+All object values will be saved into database.

 ```javascript
 await db.insert({ id: 1, name: 'John Doe' });